-The clinical trial will be conducted at the M. D. Anderson Cancer Center and is expected to last approximately one year.
-The primary objective of the Phase I trial is to demonstrate the safety of the Company's drug candidate liposomal BP-100-1.01 for use in human patients.
+The primary objective of the Phase I clinical trial, as in any Phase I clinical trial, is the safety of the drug for treatment of human patients.
+An additional key objective of the trial is to assess that the effectiveness of the delivery technology.
 Additional objectives are to demonstrate the effectiveness of our drug delivery technology similar to that experienced in pre-clinical treatment of animals, and further, to assess whether the drug candidate test article produces a favorable impact on the cancerous condition of the patient at the dose levels of the study.
 The clinical trial is structured to test five rounds of patients, with each round comprising treatment of three patients.
 Each succeeding round in the study has a higher dose of the drug candidate test article being administered to the patients.